mortent/enhancements/keps/sig-scheduling/4815-dra-partitionable-devices/README.md

 knows the free capacity in all capacity pools, it can easily check whether a specific device can be allocated.

+Note that since the scheduler will go through these in order and select the first (not best) fit, it is recommended that ResourceSlices include devices in smallest-to-largest order.
+Otherwise, the largest one will always be allocated.
+This may be improved through scoring mechanisms, but that is outside of the scope of this KEP.
+It is being tracked in https://github.com/kubernetes/enhancements/issues/4970.

 ### Putting it all together for the MIG use-case

 The example in the previous section only lists a **single** "memory" capacity